FAIR Orlando Search Guide

 Match the report purpose before comparing local convenience

-The right Orlando appraiser depends on intended use.
-Estate inventory, insurance scheduling, divorce, probate, charitable donation, damage-loss, loan collateral, sale planning, and collection management can require different value definitions, inspection notes, comparables, and written-report formats.
+The right Orlando appraiser depends first on use, not distance.
+Estate inventory, insurance, divorce, probate, donation, damage loss, loan collateral, sale planning, and collection management can all require different report support.

 • For estate, probate, divorce, or equitable distribution, confirm fair market value basis, valuation date, independence, and written report expectations.